Khloe Kardashian Says She Was Scared To Gain Too Much Weight During Pregnancy

 The show cut to a scene of Khloe Kardashian with her OBGYN, who told her that she would like her to gain less than ten pounds by the time she was 20 weeks pregnant.

+“Huge baby,” Khloe interrupted, to which the doctor replied with a nod.

-Later, Kardashian told the camera that she wanted to avoid having a C-section and go through her pregnancy and child birth as “natural” as she possibly could.
-Khloe revealed that everyone in her family had natural births, and that she would like to follow suit.
+Later, Kardashian told the camera that she wanted to avoid having a C-section and go through her pregnancy and childbirth as “natural” as she possibly could.
+Khloe revealed that everyone in her family had natural births and that she would like to follow suit.

-Kim Kardashian told her sister not to worry about childbirth, to which Khloe stated that she wouldn’t worry to much about it, but that it was “scary” to think about.
+Kim Kardashian told her sister not to worry about childbirth, to which Khloe stated that she wouldn’t worry too much about it, but that it was “scary” to think about.

-Meanwhile, Khloe Kardashian’s mother, Kris Jenner, told the cameras that she thought her daughter’s weight worries stem from being self conscious about her weight in her younger years.
+Meanwhile, Khloe Kardashian’s mother, Kris Jenner, told the cameras that she thought her daughter’s weight worries stem from being self-conscious about her weight in her younger years.

 Kris revealed that Khloe had worked so hard in the past couple of years to get her body so toned and healthy, that she may be worried about getting too out of shape during and after the pregnancy.